CiscoDevNet/terraform-provider-sdwan/docs/resources/transport_routing_bgp_profile_parcel.md

   - Range: `0`-`65535`
   - Default value: `60`
 - `keepalive_time_variable` (String) Variable name
+- `local_as` (Number) Set local autonomous number,Local-AS cannot have the local BGP protocol AS number or the AS number of the remote peer.The local-as is valid only if the peer is a true eBGP peer.
+It does not work for two peers in different sub-ASs in a confederation.
+- `local_as_variable` (String) Variable name
 - `next_hop_self` (Boolean) Set router to be next hop for routes advertised to neighbor
   - Default value: `false`
 - `next_hop_self_variable` (String) Variable name